Kelian Dascher-Cousineau

 my face and rocks

-I am a postdoctoral Miller research fellow at the University of California Berkeley hosted by Roland Bürgmann.
+I am an assistant professor at Utah State University.
 I explore earthquake physics, fault mechanics, data science and earthquake forecasting.

 Research